MicrosoftDocs/appcenter-docs/docs/errors/featureset.md

 - Device information (model, OS, country, language...).

 Also, you can download a .JSON file with the raw information about that error instance.

+## Export

+You can export all your raw Errors data into Azure Blob Storage.
+See our [Export documentation](~/analytics/export.md).